matoro/cu2/README.md

 ## Contribution

-If you wish to contribute to cum, please consult the [Contribution Guide](CONTRIBUTING.md) first to make everything a bit easier.
+If you wish to contribute to cu2, please consult the [Contribution Guide](CONTRIBUTING.md) first to make everything a bit easier.

-## Community

-There is an IRC channel for cum, `#cu` on `irc.rizon.net`, where cum development and issues are occasionally discussed.